double128/my-cmder-themes/README.md

-### my cmder themes
+# my cmder themes
-I'm not exactly fond of how you're typically supposed to add themes to cmder, so I've created this repository to outline some of my themes I've converted for use in cmder.
-All these themes are written out in the `#RRGGBB (hex)` format.
+I'm not really fond of how you're supposed to add new themes to cmder (modifying configuration files), so I figured I'd create a repository for all my theme conversions for cmder.

+Please note that these themes are written out in the `#RRGGBB (hex)` format.

+---

 #### [gruvbox dark](https://github.com/morhetz/gruvbox)
 | # | Hex code |